 These investments support the nation’s long-term prosperity by ensuring that rural communities have the infrastructure to compete in the global economy.

-On behalf of Acting Administrator Brandon McBride, we welcome you to browse through this site for information about programs and services to help you and your community.
+On behalf Administrator Brandon McBride, we welcome you to browse through this site for information about programs and services to help you and your community.
 Thank you for visiting.

 WEP provides loans, grants and loan guarantees for drinking water, sanitary sewer, solid waste and storm drainage facilities in rural areas and cities and towns of 10,000 or less.
 Public bodies, non-profit organizations and recognized Indian tribes may qualify for assistance.